Experiment B - subjecting sunflower seeds to the action of a moving magnet.

 In subsequent sessions, where the same procedure is performed - carried out in the following hours of the day, as well as in the following days - I see that the point of the edge, where the first drops of oil come out, changes position.

-Instead, the points of the plate, where the most important dissipation took place, followed a kind of cycle, in accordance with the times of a tide in a basin having diurnal cadence.
+The points of the plate, where the most important dissipation took place, followed a kind of cycle, in accordance with the times of a tide in a basin having diurnal cadence.

 Two questions.